I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Toronto ranks second as the world’s most business competitive global city.

-Toronto ranks as the twelfth most economically powerful city city in the world – based on economic output, innovation, its’ global economic power score and its’ financial center score.
+Toronto is the twelfth most economically powerful city city in the world – based on economic output, innovation, its’ global economic power score and its’ financial center score.

 Toronto is North America’s third largest venue for movie production.
 There are over 25,000 jobs in feature film production.